aaronodonoghue96/hangman-python/README.md

 ### Manual Testing
 Tested:
-Guessing letters is case-insensitive, all guesses will automatically be made lowercase in the code Guessing right reveals a letter
+- Guessing letters is case-insensitive, all guesses will automatically be made lowercase in the code.
+- Guessing right reveals a letter.
-Guessing wrong removes 1 life and shows no new letters Guessing the same letter twice alerts the user, asks them to choose again, doesn't remove a life Guessing a non-letter, i.e. numbers, punctuation, other symbols like &, $ or %, alerts the user, asks them to choose again, doesn't remove a life
+- Guessing wrong removes 1 life and shows no new letters.
+- Guessing the same letter twice alerts the user, asks them to choose again, doesn't remove a life.
+- Guessing a non-letter, i.e. numbers, punctuation, other symbols like &, $ or %, alerts the user, asks them to choose again, doesn't remove a life.
-Guessing a non-English letter like "é" or "ó" alerts the user, asks them to choose again, doesn't remove a life Guessing all letters of the word results in a win and tells you what the word is Running out of lives results in a loss and tells you what the word was Both winning and losing allow you play again
+- Guessing a non-English letter like "é" or "ó" alerts the user, asks them to choose again, doesn't remove a life.
+- Guessing all letters of the word results in a win and tells you what the word is.
+- Running out of lives results in a loss and tells you what the word was.
+- Both winning and losing allow you play again.
-Selecting yes takes you back to the start of the game with a new randomized word Selecting no takes you back to the main menu
+- Selecting yes takes you back to the start of the game with a new randomized word.
+- Selecting no takes you back to the main menu.
+- Selecting an invalid option will prompt you for a yes/no response.
-In the main menu and theme selection menu, all options are case insensitive In the main menu:
+- In the main menu and theme selection menu, all options are case insensitive.
+- In the main menu:
- - Selecting P for Play will take you to the theme selection menu to choose what level you want to play
+ - Selecting P for Play will take you to the theme selection menu to choose what level you want to play.
- - Selecting R for Rules will show you the rules of the game
+ - Selecting R for Rules will show you the rules of the game.
- - Selecting S for Stats will show you your stats, i.e. your total wins, total losses, current win streak, and win ratio
+ - Selecting S for Stats will show you your stats, i.e. your total wins, total losses, current win streak, and win ratio.
- - Selecting Q for Quit will end the game
+ - Selecting Q for Quit will end the game.
 In the theme selection menu:
- - Selecting A for Animals will select a word from the animals word list
+ - Selecting A for Animals will select a word from the animals word list.
- - Selecting F for Food will select a word from the food word list
+ - Selecting F for Food will select a word from the food word list.
- - Selecting C for Colours will select a word from the colours word list
+ - Selecting C for Colours will select a word from the colours word list.
- - Selecting I for Instruments will select a word from the instruments word list In the stats menu:
+ - Selecting I for Instruments will select a word from the instruments word list.
+In the stats menu:
- - If no games have been played, win ratio is 0, and a message is shown to the player to explain they have played no games so there are no wins (this is to avoid division by zero when calculating the ratio)
+ - If no games have been played, win ratio is 0, and a message is shown to the player to explain they have played no games so there are no wins (this is to avoid division by zero when calculating the ratio).

 ### Fixed Bugs
 - The wins, losses, win streak and win ratio were not displaying correctly, all displaying as 0 even after playing multiple games.
 This was because the class variables were not being accessed correctly (using instance variable instead of class name).
 This is now fixed, and the numbers are all displaying correctly.